junkunyuan/customize-arXiv-push/README.md

 - If you woulk like to **correct mistakes**, please do it directly;
 - If you have any **questions or advice**, please contact us by email (yuanjk@zju.edu.cn) or GitHub issues.

-Thank you for your cooperation and contributions!
+Thanks for your cooperation and contributions!